ardeora-cmu/Project5/README.md

 cool beans
 ```

-We will write a Spark program that generates the following counts:
+Write a Spark program that generates the following counts:

 ```
 Number of lines: 9